Every Landlord's Tax Deduction Guide

 When you own residential rental property, you are required to pay the following taxes:

-income taxes on rental income and profits from property sales
+income taxes on rental income and property sales

 Let’s look at each type of tax.